HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 **By YAML files**\
 Secrets can also be created using secret yamml manifest.

+!!! note
+    The string values assigned in the data fields of the secret should be base64-encoded.
+The containers expects a base64-encoded string to be pased from the secrets key-value pairs.
+The credentials wont work if the values passed are plain strings.

 ```yaml
 # Example manifest for creating secret by using a yaml file